AtomicTessellator/fhi-vibes/README.md

   * `AtomsInput`: A storage class that stores relevant information about a structure
   * `write_sym_constraints_geo`: Read any geometry.in file and use the list of `AtomInputs` to create a new supercell with a user defined symmetry block added to it
+* FireWorks integration
+  * Functions that can be used with PyTask to use FireWorks as a job manager